rekha9shreya/NY_CitiBike_2022/README.md

 # New York CitiBike 2022

 ## Introduction:
-Imagine you’re the lead analyst for a bike-sharing service based in New York City, USA.
-Your team has been tasked with analyzing user behavior to help the business strategy department assess the current logistics model of bike distribution across the city and identify expansion opportunities.
+The New York bike-sharing service needs help from the business strategy department to asses the current logistics model of bike distribution across the city and identify expansion opportunities.
+This project will analyze user behavior and other trends such as weather trends and bike usage to help the NY Citi Bike.

 ## Objection of the Project:
 The project’s objective is to conduct a descriptive analysis of existing data and discover